 Custard French Toast with Strawberry Lemon Glaze

-Custard French Toast pairs perfectly with sweet and tangy strawberry lemon glaze.
+Custard French Toast pairs perfectly with the sweet and tangy strawberry lemon glaze.
 Perfect for breakfast, brunch, or even dinner!

 Techniques for perfect Custard French Toast